 Through assignment in its contracts, CAT shall require that all contractors performing business with the Authority shall demonstrate a similar commitment to equal employment opportunity.

-Any employee or applicant who believes that they have been discriminated against on the basis of their race, color, creed, religion, national origin, ancestry, sex, age (40 and over), disability, genetic orientation or information, veteran status, pregnancy, sexual orientation, gender identity, or any other protected characteristic in employment with the CAT shall have the right to file a complaint with the EEO officer or the Executive Director of the Authority.
+Any employee or applicant who believes that they have been discriminated against on the basis of their race, color, creed, religion, national origin, ancestry, sex, age (40 and over), disability, genetic orientation or information, veteran status, pregnancy, sexual orientation, gender identity, or any other protected characteristic in employment with CAT shall have the right to file a complaint with the EEO Officer or the Executive Director of the Authority.
 All complaints shall be confidential, to the greatest extent possible, and investigated pursuant to CAT’s Equal Employment Opportunity policy.

 Retaliation against an individual who files a charge or complaint of discrimination, participates in an employment discrimination proceeding, or otherwise engages in protected activity is strictly prohibited and will be grounds for disciplinary action, up to and including termination.

 The successful achievement of EEO goals will provide benefits to CAT through fuller utilization and development of previously underutilized human resources.